Discover our NorCal Diabetes Challenge.Enrollment open until January 30th

 The glycemic index, or GI, measures how a carbohydrate-containing food raises blood glucose.
 For people with diabetes, it is important to maintain a GI of 55 or less.
 Most fruits and vegetables, beans, minimally processed grains, pasta, and nuts are considered low glycemic index foods.

 According to the Mayo Clinic, “In people with diabetes, fiber — particularly soluble fiber — can slow the absorption of sugar and help improve blood sugar levels.
 A healthy diet that includes insoluble fiber may also reduce the risk of developing Type 2 diabetes.”

 Physical activity makes your cells more sensitive to insulin so they work more effectively.

-Glucose from your food is mainly absorbed by your muscle tissue, resistance training, which builds muscle mass, is particularly good at improving blood sugars absorption after meals.
-Additionally, resistance training uses a lot of energy, meaning calories, so it’s a great weight-management option as well.
+Glucose from your food is mainly absorbed by your muscle tissue, resistance training, which builds muscle mass, is particularly good at improving blood sugar absorption after meals.
+Additionally, resistance training uses a lot of energy, otherwise known as calories, so it’s a great weight-management option as well.

-As a mind-body practice, yoga can help attain glycaemic control and reduces the risk of complications in people with diabetes, as well as reduce psychological stress that worsen the severity of diabetes.
+As a mind-body practice, yoga can help attain glycemic control (you can read more about the study here) and reduces the risk of complications in people with diabetes.
+As a result, psychological stress from complications that worsen the severity of diabetes are reduced.